Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab14.md

 In this task, you will build KQL statements to aggregate data. **Summarize** groups the rows according to the **by** group columns, and calculates aggregations over each group.

 1. The following statement demonstrates the **count()** function, which returns a count of the group.
 In the Query Window enter the following statement and select **Run**:

+   >**Note**: It will take some time to reflect for some command, you can move to other command check this later.

     ```KQL
     SecurityEvent